 A Comparative Analysis for Six-Phase Motor Configurations 2020-01-0465

 In this paper, a comparison between different six-phase machine topologies is conducted considering their technical performance for automotive applications.
-Asymmetrical and symmetrical configurations as well as neutral point connection are considered as candidate topologies and modelled using vector space decomposition (VSD) and double stator or double dq transformations.
-In both cases, a generalized model to include arbitrary phase shift between the windings is presented as well as the effect of the neutral connection on the inverter model.
-For the selection, the steady state and post-fault performance are considered in terms of control flexibility, fault-tolerant capability, and dc-link voltage utilization.
+Asymmetrical and symmetrical configurations, as well as neutral point connection, are considered as candidate topologies and modelled using vector space decomposition (VSD) and double stator or double dq transformations.
+In both cases, a generalized model to include an arbitrary phase shift between the windings is presented as well as the effect of the neutral connection on the inverter model.
+For the selection, the steady-state and post-fault performance are considered in terms of control flexibility, fault-tolerant capability, and dc-link voltage utilization.
 For the latest, the different topologies are evaluated operating in both linear and overmodulation regions based on space vector modulation (SVM).
-Although the flexibility for post-fault operation of asymmetrical configuration with isolated neutral points is lower than the single neutral version, the first one presents the best dc-link utilization with lowest complexity.
+Although the flexibility for post-fault operation of asymmetrical configuration with isolated neutral points is lower than the single neutral version, the first one presents the best dc-link utilization with the lowest complexity.